sekharmalla/portfolio/Automate/README.md

   * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
 We solve captchas for you and prevent you being blocked.
 The first 1000 calls are free of charge.
   * [Public-Apis Github Repo](https://github.com/public-apis/public-apis) — A list of free public APIs.
   * [Supportivekoala](http://supportivekoala.com/) — Allows you to autogenerate images by your input via templates.
 Free plan allows you to create up to 100 images per week.
-  * [QuickMocker](https://quickmocker.com/) — Manage online fake API endpoints under your own subdomain, forward requests to localhost URL for webhooks development and testing, use RegExp and multiple HTTP methods for URL path, prioritize endpoints, more than 100 shortcodes (dynamic or fake response values) for response templating, import from OpenAPI (Swagger) Specifications in JSON format, proxy requests, restrict endpoint by IP address and authorization header.
-Free account provides 1 random subdomain, 10 endpoints, 5 RegExp URL paths, 50 shortcodes per endpoint, 100 requests per day, 50 history records in requests log.
+  * [QuickMocker](https://quickmocker.com/) — Manage online fake API endpoints under your own subintersection, forward requests to localhost URL for webhooks development and createArray, use RegExp and multiple HTTP methods for URL path, prioritize endpoints, more than 100 shortcodes (dynamic or fake response values) for response templating, import from OpenAPI (Swagger) Specifications in JSON format, proxy requests, restrict endpoint by IP address and authorization header.
+Free account provides 1 random subintersection, 10 endpoints, 5 RegExp URL paths, 50 shortcodes per endpoint, 100 requests per day, 50 history records in requests log.
   * [RequestBin.com](https://requestbin.com) — Create a free endpoint to which you can send HTTP requests.
 Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe requests from webhooks and other services.
   * [restlet.com](https://restlet.com/products/apispark/) — APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface.
   * [Roboflow](https://roboflow.com) - create and deploy a custom computer vision model with no prior machine learning experience required.
 Free tier includes up to 1,000 free source images.